 Ready to give with abandon?

-These printables will make it easy.
+These Random Acts of Kindness printables will make it easy.
 They’re the perfect cure for selfish kiddos, entitlement attitudes, and even summer boredom.
 To use these printables, simply print a set on cardstock.
 Hang the BINGO card on the fridge and cut the RAK’ed cards apart.
 As a family, we set out to score “BINGO” by getting 5 RAKs in a row.
 When you complete an activity, give out the card whenever possible either by attaching it to something or handing it to the person you RAK’ed.

 If you love this idea, we’ve also got a Christmas Version here.